Colin Nwachukwu Ife

 CV

-I attained my Ph.D. in Cybersecurity from University College London (UCL), where I was supervised by Gianluca Stringhini and Steven J. Murdoch.
+I earned my Ph.D. in Cybersecurity from University College London (UCL), where I conducted interdisciplinary research applying data-driven analysis to cybersecurity and cybercrime problems.
+My doctoral work, supervised by Gianluca Stringhini and Steven J. Murdoch, focused on measuring and disrupting malware distribution networks, integrating cross-disciplinary methodologies from security science, machine learning, and cybercrime research.

-I am an alumnus of the Information Security Group within the UCL Computer Science Department, and also the Jill Dando Institute of Security and Crime Science.
+I am an alumnus of the Information Security Group at UCL Computer Science Department and the Jill Dando Institute of Security and Crime Science, where I contributed to research bridging cybersecurity, AI, and criminology.

-Before joining UCL, I obtained BA (Hons.) and MEng degrees in Information and Computer Engineering from the University of Cambridge Department of Engineering.
-I then obtained a MRes degree in Security Science at UCL, and a conferred MA from Jesus College, University of Cambridge.
+Before UCL, I studied at the University of Cambridge, earning BA (Hons.) and MEng degrees in Information and Computer Engineering, followed by an MRes in Security Science at UCL.
+I am also a conferred MA alumnus of Jesus College, Cambridge.

 They say seeing